spham395/08-C-Programming/02 Variables/07 Type-conversions.md

 ---

-## Demonstration Lab 2a
+## Demonstration Lab 2
-Review lab demo3, and Practice the following tasks:
+Review labs demo 2a & 2b, and Practice the following tasks:

 Declare and initialize variables of data types:
 * int